Your English Digest 英語每周一文。英文裡的中文外來字為何那麼少?Why so little Chinese in English?

 why so little borrowing?
 We import 進口words from other

-languages that are hard for English-speakers to pronounce.
+languages that are hard for English speakers to pronounce.
 We borrow from

 languages with other writing systems (Yiddish意第緒語, Russian, Arabic).
 We